-Boston College sends Syracuse to fifth-straight loss, 16-13
+Boston College sends Syracuse to fifth straight loss, 16-13

+BC (5-3, 4-3 Atlantic Coast Conference) was clinging to a 13-6 lead when Syracuse freshman running back Sean Tucker lost a fumble with about six minutes to go in the fourth quarter.
+The takeaway led to Boumerhi’s 22-yard, game-clinching field goal in a 16-13 win Saturday over the Orange, (1-7, 1-6).

+“It certainly was not our cleanest game and probably not our best when we go back and look at it, but we’re 5-3,” said Boston College coach Jeff Hafley.
+“I told the guys I don’t care what the score is.
+When we win a game I expect the music to be blaring and the guys to be enjoying each other.”

-SYRACUSE, N.Y.
-(AP) — Zay Flowers caught a 20-yard touchdown pass, Aaron Boumerhi kicked three field goals and Boston College sent the Orange to their fifth-straight loss, 16-13 on Saturday.
+Zay Flowers caught a 20-yard touchdown pass just before halftime and Boumerhi also kicked field goals from 33 and 34 yards.

 The Eagles held Syracuse to 240 yards total offense.

-Flowers had six receptions for 64 yards for the Eagles (5-3, 4-3 Atlantic Coast Conference).
-David Bailey gained 125 yards on 25 carries, his first 100-yard game of the season and the fourth of his career.
+Flowers had six receptions for 64 yards and David Bailey gained 125 yards on 25 carries, his first 100-yard game of the season and the fourth of his career.
 Travis Levy chipped in with 73 yards on the ground and he caught four passes for 33 more.

-Phil Jurkovec completed 20 of 29 passes for 208 yards.
+Phil Jurkovec completed 20 of 29 passes for 208 yards, but the Eagles failed to capitalize on several scoring opportunities throughout.

+“This game showed signs of a good football team because this year a lot of times our offense scored a lot of points,” Hafley said.
+“It’s not always going to happen.
+You’re going to have games like this.
+It’s great to see the defense step up and hold them the way they did to 13 points.
+That’s huge.
+The offense needed it.”

+The Syracuse defense held the Eagles’ passing game, third in the ACC at 268 yards a game, to 208 yards through the air.

+“We have to be happy about every win, even though today was sloppy and it really wasn’t what we wanted offensively,” Jurkovec said,

+“I thought our defense… to get stops and get field goals on some of those red zone things were big,” Syracuse coach Dino Babers said.
+“I thought they really did play well.
+We’ve just got to find a way to balance that out, get some first downs, keep them off the field.
+We’ve got to do better on offense.”

-Syracuse freshman JaCobian Morgan was 19 of 30 passing for 188 yards, a 1-yard touchdown pass to Aaron Hackett with 21 seconds remaining and one interception in his first career start for the Orange (1-7, 1-6).
-Taj Harris had seven receptions for 61 yards.
+Syracuse freshman JaCobian Morgan was 19-of-30 passing for 188 yards with one interception and a 1-yard touchdown pass to Aaron Hackett with 21 seconds remaining in his first career start for the Orange.

+“It didn’t look like he (Morgan) was too rattled,” Babers said.
+“I thought he made some plays, escaped some things, and he took a shot.
+Check the box.
+I thought it was decent.”

-Andre Szmyt hit on field goals from 35 and 46 yards for Syracuse.
+Taj Harris had seven receptions for 61 yards and Andre Szmyt hit on field goals from 35 and 46 yards for Syracuse.

-Syracuse, which converted just 23 percent on third down entering the game, converted on just three of 11 opportunities.
+Syracuse, which converted just 23% on third down entering the game, was successful on just three of 11 opportunities Saturday.

 The game was tied at 3 when Jurkovec connected with Flowers in the left-hand corner of the end zone with just 24 seconds to go in the first half, giving the Eagles a 10-3 lead at intermission.